-Apologies for the lateness of this post!
-This exhibition, titled ‘Things we used to use’ was staged in Stratherrick Hall on Friday 1st and Saturday 2nd June 2018.
+The South Loch Ness Heritage Group for their summer event held an exhibition, titled ‘Things we used to use’ which was staged in Stratherrick Hall on Friday 1st and Saturday 2nd June 2018.
 Quite literally hundreds of utensils, tools and artefacts from the past were on show, filling the hall, but leaving plenty room to circulate and chat as well.
 All the exhibits were labelled, with photographs to show many of them in use, and committee members and friends of the Heritage Group were on hand to explain things and help everyone to wallow in nostalgia.

 On the Friday, we had visits from those too young to experience nostalgia – the pupils of Foyers, Aldourie and Stratherrick Primary Schools. they particularly enjoyed demonstrations of musical instruments, a wind-up gramophone, a stirrup-pump (great chance to get wet!) dairy utensils and laundry equipment.
 Some of these items were outside, joining an old Ferguson tractor.